-A well known technique exploiting location information to route data packets is the Greedy approach [20].
+A well known technique exploiting location information to route data packets is the greedy approach [20].
 In this approach, the neighbor node closest to the destination is the one eligible to further advance their data packet into the network.
-So far, many geographic routing protocols have been proposed and they can be categorized in three classes: progress-based, randomized-based and face-based.
-In progress-based routing protocols, the current node holding the packet forwards it to the node making the most progress towards a destination.
-An illustration of the progress-based strategy is shown in Figure 1.
+So far, many geographic routing protocols have been proposed and they can be categorized in three classes: 1) progress-based; 2) randomized-based; and 3) face-based.
+In progress-based routing protocols, the current node holding the packet forwards it to the node making the most progress toward a destination.
+An illustration of the progress-based strategy is shown in Fig. 1.
 The randomized-based strategy is similar to progress-based method but in this case the next node is chosen randomly or according to a probability distribution, from the set of candidate nodes.
-The face-based strategy uses an algorithm, called Face [21], that advances the packet between the faces by considering the right-hand rule, always guaranteeing the packet delivery to the destination in the context of planar (2D) networks.
+The face-based strategy uses an algorithm, called Face [21], that advances the packet between the faces by considering the right-hand rule, always guaranteeing the packet delivery to the destination in the context of planar (2-D) networks.
 Position information is used to extract a planar subgraph containing the faces whose vertices are the nodes.